Salem Speedway

 Salem Speedway is a 0.555 mi long paved oval racetrack in Washington Township, Washington County, near Salem, Indiana, United States, approximately 100 mi south of Indianapolis.
 The track has 33° degrees of banking in the corners.
 Major auto racing series that run at Salem are ARCA and USAC.

 History

-It opened in 1947; two drivers were killed on the first lap of the first race.
+Salem Motor Speedway, as it was called then, opened June 22, 1947.
+Two drivers were involved in a crash on the first lap of the first race.
+One died at the track, the other a few years later of complications from the injury.
 The track received major storm damage in 1981 and it was not used until 1987.
-A thunderstorm had ripped the roof off the grandstands and fences were damaged.
-Don Gettelfinger Sr. bought the track in 1987 and he replaced the fence with concrete.
+The storm ripped the roof off the grandstands, the walkway over the track to the infield was damaged as well as fences.
+The walkway was salvaged and Don Gettelfinger Sr. bought the track in 1987 and he replaced the fence with concrete.
 The track closed in May 1995 when he declared bankruptcy.
 Owen and Beverly Thompson bought the track and reopened it in 1996 after adding a new building, redoing the grandstand seating to a new capacity of 6000 people, and renovating the pits.
 Thompson sold the track to Bill Kniesly in 2020.
 Former driver Nick Bohanon bought the racetrack in December 2022.
+Brent Harmon and Melissa Middleton bought the racetrack in January 2026.